dangoslen/dangoslen-me-site/content/blog/the-technical-debt-snowball.md

 With all of that back-story, I want to share how our team has been using the technical debt snowball to pay down debt and over-achieve our iteration goals over the last several months.

 First, we protect our time.
-We keep good metrics about our team's capacity and only pull in 80% of our total for product work.
+We keep good metrics about our team's capacity and only allocate 80% of our capacity towards product work.
 We work together to allocate the remaining 20% and decide what other work we want to bring in.
 It might be a bug, a refactor, or thinking about a new problem.
 A lot of our effort gets used to pay down technical debt here.

 Second, we make sure to keep our technical debt tasks small.
 Like _really_ small.
 They aren't "Re-do our address data model from the ground up."
 They are more often "Stop using this function and use this other one instead."
 While it can sometimes feel a little too prescriptive, we've embraced that it helps the whole team see the value and the amount of debt we are paying down.